TarushiG/TarushiG/README.md

 - :bulb: Looking to collaborate on Web & App Development Projects.

-- :seedling: Exploring Blockchain, DevOps and Docker.
+- :seedling: Exploring Blockchain, Full-Stack tools and Docker.

 - :zap: In my free time, I listen to music & read articles on Space Technology.